-Has your Arkansas driver’s license been suspended?
-SR22 insurance Arkansas is a certificate of financial responsibility that must be filed with the state as a condition for license reinstatement.
+Do you have an Arkansas driver’s license suspension?
+SR22 insurance Arkansas is a certificate of financial responsibility you must file as a condition for license reinstatement.
 It is against the law in Arkansas to operate a motor vehicle or to let another person drive your vehicle without mandatory insurance coverage.
-If you’re stopped by an officer or involved in an accident and can’t provide proof of insurance, your driver’s license can be suspended.
+If an officer stops you or you cause an accident and you can’t show proof of insurance, the state can suspend your driving privileges.

 How do I get SR22 insurance Arkansas?

-To obtain SR22 insurance Arkansas you’ll contact an insurance provider that’s licensed to operate in the state of Arkansas.
-You should expect to pay a processing fee for your certificate to be submitted to the Arkansas Office of Driver Services.
+To get SR22 insurance Arkansas, you’ll work with a high-risk auto insurance provider licensed to operate in the state.
 Your insurance agent will file the SR22 certificate electronically, and will give you a copy of your SR22 insurance policy and proof of insurance card.

 What is SR22 insurance?

 SR22 insurance is a guarantee that you will carry the minimum liability insurance coverage for a future period of time.
 When someone commits certain motor vehicle violations the state requires them to purchase Arkansas high risk insurance.
 Other circumstances can also lead to an SR22 insurance Arkansas requirement.
 Some of the most common situations include:

 - High risk motor vehicle offenses (multiple traffic violations, speeding, reckless driving, DUI/DWI, refusal to test for DUI/DWI)